joysmith/AWS-by-rober_bunch/notes/README.md

 </VirtualHost>
 ```

-5. go to this location " /var/www " then, move html-dir inside joisland-dir by running cmd
+5. go to this location " /var/www " then,

+- " sudo mv html joisland "
+- Exp: move all files inside html-dir to joisland-dir

 ```
   cd /var/www